-In the Office of State Ethics, this class is accountable for directing the staff and activities of the Enforcement Division.
+In the Office of State Ethics this class is accountable for directing the staff and activities of the Enforcement Division.

 Receives administrative direction from the Executive Director.

-Directs the staff of the Enforcement Division.
+Directs staff of division.

 EXAMPLES OF DUTIES